-Join the Center on Global Energy Policy for our next episode of Columbia Energy Straight Talk, a discussion series hosted by David Hill and Cheryl LaFleur, CGEP Adjunct Senior Research Scholars.
-In this episode, David and Cheryl will host Judge Thomas B. Griffith, recently retired from the U.S. Court of Appeals for the District of Columbia Circuit.
+The Center on Global Energy Policy's Columbia Energy Straight Talk is a discussion series hosted by David Hill and Cheryl LaFleur, CGEP Adjunct Senior Research Scholars.
+In this episode, David and Cheryl hosted Judge Thomas B. Griffith, recently retired from the U.S. Court of Appeals for the District of Columbia Circuit.

 The U.S. Court of Appeals for the District of Columbia Circuit is regarded as the second most powerful court in the United States, after the U.S. Supreme Court.
 Virtually all of the most significant Federal Power Act, Natural Gas Act and Clean Air Act cases are decided by that court.
 It decides the legal validity of the most important decisions and rulemakings of both FERC and the EPA.
 It is not a stretch to say that the fate of many policies of any independent agency and any president, including President Biden, lies in the hands of this court.